caiocvelasco/math-journey-data-science-causal-machine-learning/README.md

-# Foundations of Data Science & Causal ML — Quarto Book
+# Foundations of Data Science & Causal ML

 This repository contains a [Quarto](https://quarto.org) book project.
 It uses a Python virtual environment (`venv`), `requirements.txt` for dependencies, and a `chapters/` folder to organize the content.